firebase/firebase-ios-sdk/README.md

 Firestore has a self contained Xcode project.
 See [Firestore/README.md](Firestore/README.md).

+### Swift Package Manager
+* `open Package.swift`
+* Xcode will open, then choose a scheme for a library to build or test suite to run.

 ### Development for Catalyst
 * `pod gen {name here}.podspec --local-sources=./ --auto-open --platforms=ios`